SquareGearsLogic/export/README.md

 grails install-plugin
 ```

-If you running Grails between v2.3 and 3.0 do this:
+If you running Grails between v2.3 and 3.0, you should use maven itself.
+There is a script attached to release "install_plugin_export.bat" that basically automates the following process:
 ```
 mvn install:install-file -Dfile=export-1.7-2.0.0-3.zip -DgroupId=org.grails.plugins -DartifactId=export -Dversion=1.7-2.0.0-3 -Dpackaging=zip
 ```